 To prevent spills and protect the environment, Marathon Oil designs, operates and maintains our facilities with mechanical safeguards and secondary containment systems, and uses spill control plans.
-We invest in employee training, procedures, preventive maintenance and inspections for fluid-containing equipment and facilities.
+In addition, we participated in an API-led effort to develop recommended practices for the use of layflat hose to transfer water for hydraulic fracturing purposes, in order to improve safety and reduce the risk of spills.
+We also invest in employee training, procedures, preventive maintenance and inspections for fluid-containing equipment and facilities.

-In all resource plays, Marathon Oil stores both hydrocarbons and untreated produced water in storage tanks with secondary containment at its permanent facilities.
+In all resource plays, Marathon Oil stores both hydrocarbons and untreated produced water at our production facilities in storage tanks with secondary containment.
 Produced water may also be stored in open-top tanks during fracturing and flowback operations, when crews are onsite and able to respond quickly to a spill.
-We use active deterrents to protect wildlife, such as netting, strobe lights, flags and air horns for temporary pits that may hold recycled water during completions activities.
+To protect wildlife, we use active deterrents such as netting, strobe lights, flags and air horns for temporary pits that may hold recycled water during completions activities.

 When investigating spills and discharges to determine their cause, we look at both the actual and potential severity of the spill.
 The company takes incident-specific actions and, if necessary, broad corrective actions including remediation.

 The number of spill events to the environment greater than or equal to one barrel decreased by 36% in 2019.
 However, we experienced an increase in spill volumes due to two large events.
 Both events were the result of pipeline integrity issues on produced water lines, one in the Bakken and one in the Eagle Ford.
 The total spill volume from these two incidents was approximately 47,500 barrels of produced water.
 We’re working to enhance our control logic for our pipeline systems to better detect leaks in dynamic flow conditions to reduce the probability of recurrence of isolated, high-impact events.